sudhakirang/GIT_INFO/README.md

     8. Git merge: Combine changes from one branch into another Takes the changes from one branch (source) and integrates them into the current branch (target).
 It preserves all history and adds a merge commit if needed.

+    9. Git Stash: Allows you to temporarily save changes in your working directory without commiting them.
+Useful when you need to switch branches/work on something else but do not want to loose/commit your unfinished changes.